GarroshIcecream/ChadHMM/README.md

 ## Roadmap <a name = "roadmap"></a>

 - [ ] Hidden Semi Markov Models
   - [ ] Fix computation of posteriors
   - [ ] Implementation of Viterbi algorithm for HSMM
-  - [x] Fix mean and covariance update in HSMM
 - [ ] Integration of contextual models
   - [ ] Time dependent context to be implemented
-  - [ ] Contextual Variables for covariances using GEM (Genereliazed Expectation Maximization algo)
+  - [ ] Contextual Variables for covariances using GEM (Generalized Expectation Maximization algorithm)
-  - [ ] Contextual variables for Categorical emissions
+  - [ ] Contextual variables for Multinomial emissions
-- [x] Support different types of Transition Matrices - semi, left-to-right and Ergodic
+- [ ] Use Wrapped Distributions instead of Tensors with parameters - instead of Tensor with logits use Categorical distribution
   - [ ] Implement different types of covariance matrices
-  - [ ] Connect that into degrees of freedom
+  - [ ] Connect that with degrees of freedom
 - [ ] Improve the docs with examples
     - [ ] Application on financial time series prediction
 - [ ] Support for CUDA training
+- [x] Support different types of Transition Matrices - semi, left-to-right and ergodic
 - [x] Support for wider range of emissions distributions
 - [X] K-Means for Gaussian means initialization
 - [x] Code base refactor, abstractions might be confusing